-Elmhurst College’s innovative program in elementary teacher education prepares students for licensure to teach in grades one through six.
+Elmhurst University’s innovative program in elementary teacher education prepares students for licensure to teach in grades one through six.

 The two-year program is designed as a major for juniors and seniors with a minor in a high-need area of education.
 Because of its design, the program also works especially well for transfer students from community colleges.